chaimzushe/memory-game/README.md

 ### Libraries and APIs

-the app uses javascript with jQuery to manipulate the DOM and HTML5 for layout.
-CSS3 for styling.
+The game uses JavaScript, jQuery, HTML5, and CSS3.

 ### Functionality

-- animated rendering the cards.
+- Animated rendering the cards.
-- animated flipping of the cards.
+- Animated flipping of the cards.
-- Easy, medium and hard levels.
-(How many cards are rendered)
+- Easy, medium and hard levels. (how many cards are rendered).
+- Game keeps track of the amount of guesses.
-- firework animation for winners of the game.
+- Firework animation for winners of the game.

 ### Architecture and Technologies

-This game was fashioned using mostly 'vanilla' JavaScript, a little jQuery, html, css.
+This game was designed using JavaScript, jQuery, HTML, CSS.

 The games structure is Object Oriented. divided as follows:

 - Card object.
 Responsible for:
-  - Maintaining uniq identity (icon, set).
+  - Maintaining the cards unique identity (icon, set number).
-  - Representational value in the DOM.
+  - Maintaining the cards representational class in the DOM.
   - Swapping states from hidden to revealed.
   - Keeping track of the cards 'was matched?' state.

 - Board object.
 Responsible for:
-  - Creating and shuffling the deck of cards.
+  - Creating the deck of cards.
   - Reseting the cards at the end of the game.
-  - Checking if the game is over (all cards are matched).
+  - Checking if the game is over (all the cards are matched).

 - Game object.
 Responsible for:
-  - Rendering the model, and winning gif, prior and after the game.
+  - Rendering the model, and winning gif.
-  - Handling the users interaction. (clicking on a card) to check for a match.
+  - Handling user interaction.